greelogix/Assessment-Task-For-Laravel/README.md

 * `database/migrations/2022_05_16_143445_create_orders_table.php`

 ## Getting started
-You don't need to worry about a frontend, and we're using SQLite for simplicity.
-All you need to do is install the composer dependencies and you can get started.
-Feel free to refer to the tests if you need help understanding how a method should operate.
+You don't need to worry about the frontend, and we're using SQLite for simplicity.
+All you need to do is fork this repository, install the Composer dependencies in the folder, and you can get started.
+Feel free to refer to the tests if you need help understanding how a method should work.